 An ETIAS authorization is attached to a specific passport which means that if a passport expires it will be necessary to reapply for ETIAS France.
 Applicants with more than one passport need to make sure that they use the same passport to apply and to travel to France.

 There are countless reasons why people visit France.
 It offers incredible food, museums brimming with masterpieces, breathtaking mountains, and rivers, as well as charming villages and vineyards.

 Paris is the most popular destination and features Iconic landmarks such as the Eiffel Tower, Notre Dame.
 It is also the home of the famous Champs-Elysees, as well as world-class museums like the Louvre and the Musee d’Orsay draw tourists by the thousand.

 When is the best time to visit France?
 The two main considerations are the weather and the number of tourists.
 Though the summer months are generally the most pleasant, they are also the most crowded and most expensive.
-Late spring and early autumn are great times to go.
+Late spring and early autumn, however, are great times to go.

 Health information for travellers to France

 As in most developed countries, the level of healthcare in France is very high.
 Health insurance is highly recommended as it eliminates the risk of high medical costs in the case of an emergency.
 Canadian travellers should also keep the following points in mind:

 - If you take medication, bring it in its clearly labelled, original packaging

 - Take a French phrasebook if you visit a doctor or a pharmacy